CAADE/edgeville/docs/Solution/Application/SubSystem-Application.rst

 Application
 ===========

 Application is a layer of Edgeville Architecture.
-It consists of Services, Workloads and Analytics.
-Analytics utilizes the Services and workload Sub Systems.
+It consists of Services, and Workloads.
+Customer applications or use cases use the Services and Workload Sub Systems.
 Analytics is an example of how to utilize the Services and Workloads to create new applications.

 Use Cases